Catpointers is reader-supported. Certain editorial links earn us a commission, which helps maintain our website and write more pawsome content.

 The reason cats destroy furniture

 While scratch marks on your couch may not be very fun, scratching is actually very normal and functional behavior for cats.
 They use it as a way of keeping their claws sharp and healthy, and to mark their territory.
 Not only does scratching provide visual clues to other cats that the territory is taken, but cats also have scent glands on their feet to reinforce the point that it’s a no-go-zone for other felines.

 Great, but how can I keep them from scratching my stuff?

-We get it, watching your new leather sofa being turned into a scratching post is not fun, and you might be tempted to tell your cat off.
-But remember: while we may not always like it, scratching is a normal and healthy part of cat life.
-It’s therefore important not to punish this behavior, as it will probably only cause confusion.
-We encourage you to try some of these tips instead:
+We get it, watching your new leather sofa being turned into a demolition site is no fun, and you might be tempted to tell your cat off.
+But remember, while we may not always like it, scratching is a normal part of cat life that they need to stay healthy.
+It’s therefore important not to punish such behavior, as doing so will probably only cause confusion.
+Try some of these instead: